resourcefulmind/study-notes/learning-react-js/react-from-scratch.md

 -  Other differences exist that will not stop the app from working but will show up on the console.
 Checking the console regularly is the best convention for this. **It is best practice to keep the console open to check for errors.**

-After JSX, what next?
-Communication with props
+After JSX, what next? **Communication with props**

 # What are the three tenets of React Components

 - Component Nesting (making different components to make a real react app and showing a component inside of another component).
-- Component Reusability (reusing components throughout the application like buttons and menus and navbars and th likes).
+- Component Reusability (reusing components throughout the application like buttons and menus and navigation bars/menus and the likes).
 - Component Configuration (Giving the same components different configurations)

 **A build of a simple comment-section app can be found in the folder and will cement the knowledge for understanding the **three tenets of react components****

-# Additional Read: Semantic UI cdn
+# Additional Read: Semantic UI CDN
 - Semantic UI is a front-end development framework similar to bootstrap designed for theming.
-A css library actually.
+A CSS library actually.
 It contains pre-built semantic components that helps create beautiful and responsive layouts using human-friendly HTML.

 - And it integrates with React, Angular, Meteor, Ember and many other frameworks to help organize UI layer alongside application logic.